As Fast As Possible

 LFC (Low Framerate Compensation)

-As long as you are within the dynamic refresh rate range of FreeSync, you will not experience screen stuttering nor tearing.
-If your FPS (Frames Per Second) rate dips below that range, FreeSync stops working.
+As long as you are within the dynamic refresh rate range of FreeSync, you will not experience screen stuttering, tearing, nor extra input lag.
+If your FPS (Frames Per Second) rate dips below that range though, FreeSync stops working.

 The main problem here is that many FreeSync monitors have a narrow dynamic refresh rate range; for example 48-75Hz or 40-75Hz instead of 30-75Hz for monitors with a 75Hz maximum refresh rate.

-Some FreeSync monitors, however, feature LFC technology which doubles the frame rate in case your FPS drops below the lower end of the range thus maintaining a smooth judder-free performance.
+Some FreeSync monitors, however, feature the AMD LFC technology which multiplies the refresh rate when your FPS drops below the lower end of the range thus maintaining a smoother judder-free performance.

 NVIDIA G-SYNC vs AMD FreeSync

-While G-SYNC displays have a dedicated module installed in them which significantly adds to the price of the monitor, AMD FreeSync has no extra cost.
-However, G-SYNC monitors also have a wider dynamic refresh rate range.
+While G-SYNC displays have a dedicated module installed in them which significantly adds to the price of the monitor, AMD FreeSync adds no extra cost to the monitor.
+However, G-SYNC monitors usually also have a wider dynamic refresh rate range and low input lag.

-Lastly, G-SYNC is only supported when the monitor is connected via a DisplayPort whereas some FreeSync monitors work via both HDMI and DisplayPort connectors.
+Further, G-SYNC is only supported when the monitor is connected over DisplayPort whereas some FreeSync monitors work over both HDMI and DisplayPort.

 FreeSync 2 HDR

-FreeSync 2 is the second generation of FreeSync technology which brings support for HDR PC gaming.
+FreeSync 2 is the second generation of FreeSync technology which brings support for low input lag HDR PC gaming.
 FreeSync 2 monitors must also support LFC, have double the maximum brightness than standard monitors, and cover more than the standard sRGB color space.

 FreeSync For TVs and Xbox